 There are several different names given to the various operating modes, but in short, a WAF can be deployed in two main ways.
 They can either be “Transparent” or “Reverse Proxy” If a WAF is transparent, it means that the web traffic is sent directly to the web application, so the WAF is “Transparent” between the server and the client.

-A WAF that operates on a reverse proxy model means that the WAF acts as a proxy, so the web traffic is sent directly to the WAF.
-At this stage, the WAF conducts its filtering operation and sends the filtered traffic on to the web app.
+A WAF that operates on a reverse proxy model acts as a proxy.
+The web traffic is sent directly to the WAF.
+At this stage, the WAF conducts its filtering operation and sends the filtered traffic to the web app.
 Although this might slow the loading process down, there can be benefits to this approach, including IP masking.